Where hardware meets software

 2010

-- Introduced the .NET Micro Framework based FEZ (Freakin’ Easy) product line, targeted for makers and educators.
+Introduced the .NET Micro Framework-based FEZ (Freakin' Easy) product line, targeted at makers and educators.

 2009

-- Introduced EMX and ChipworkX SoMs running .NET Micro Framework, with more advanced features like SQLite.
+Introduced EMX and ChipworkX SoMs running .NET Micro Framework with advanced features like SQLite.

 2008